MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

    ![Select a table name.](../media/create-update-delete-trigger/created-modified-deleted.png "Select a table name")

 >[!NOTE]
-> The **When a row is added, modified or deleted** trigger doesn't support starting flows on relationships of type 1:N or N:N.
+> The **When a row is added, modified or deleted** trigger doesn't support triggering flows on relationships of type 1:N or N:N.

 ### Scope